Labour Confirms 2030 Petrol and Diesel Car Ban with Updated ZEV Mandate

 What Does The Ban Mean For Drivers in the UK?

-A great example of this is what we at The Electric Car Scheme call “Electric Car Day” - the day when a petrol driver has spent more on fuel than an electric car driver will spend all year.
-This year, it was on July 15th.
-We analysed the annual fuel costs for the average UK driver travelling 7,400 miles a year, estimating £1,268 for petrol drivers and £680 for electric car drivers.
-This means that by mid-July, a petrol driver will have spent more on fuel than an EV driver will in an entire year.
-Depending on your EV model and when you charge it, this crossover point could come even earlier; for instance, a Tesla Model Y Long Range charged on an off-peak tariff could reach this point as early as March 10th!
+We previously analysed what we call "Electric Car Day" - the day when a petrol driver has spent more on fuel than an electric car driver will spend all year.
+Last year, it was on July 15th.
+We estimated £1,268 in annual fuel costs for petrol drivers traveling 7,400 miles yearly, compared to £680 for electric car drivers.
+Depending on your EV model and when you charge it, this crossover point could come even earlier.

 What About The Fuel Tax Subsidy?